[Updated December 2020]

-While so close to Cape Town it is often considered part of the city, the Winelands and Franschhoek in particular received enough votes to get it it’s own spot in the top 10.
+While so close to Cape Town it is often considered part of the city, the Winelands and Franschhoek, in particular, nabs its own spot in the top 10 local holiday destinations.
 South African wine is often acclaimed as some of the best in the world, couple that with some of the most breathtaking settings on earth and you have yourself a winner.
-With accommodation that ranges from 5 star resorts to rustic cottages on farms, this area offers a lot to explore with striking views from a number of mountain passes and a myriad of hiking trails to match.
+With accommodation that ranges from 5-star resorts to rustic farm cottages, this area offers a lot to explore with striking views from a number of mountain passes and a myriad of hiking trails to match.

 9. Mpumalanga Highlands – Northern Drakensberg

 It’s not hard to see why this part of the world is high up on the list.
-It’s home to some fascinating geological features including spectacular waterfalls like the one at Waterfal-Boven, the bizarre plunge pool formations of the Bourke’s Luck Potholes, the 240million year old Sudwala cave system and of course the astoundingly beautiful Blyde River Canyon – the largest green canyon on earth!
+It’s home to some fascinating geological features including spectacular waterfalls like the one at Waterval Boven, the bizarre plunge pool formations of the Bourke’s Luck Potholes, the 240-million-year-old Sudwala cave system and of course the astoundingly beautiful Blyde River Canyon – the largest green canyon on earth!
 The area is popular for its scenic drives through vast forests and along winding mountain roads where every bend presents a new vista point.

-Firstly, how gorgeous is that photo?
-I almost feel like I don’t have to say anything else to motivate you to visit the Drakensberg; but I’m going to try anyway.
 If you’re going to the ‘Berg, get ready to be active, at least a little bit.
 Most of the hotels, campsites and resorts have hiking trails which start from their grounds.
-The KZN portion of the Drakensberg falls within the Ukahlamba National Park, in the South you’ll find grassier, open terrain from the hair-raising Sani Pass to around Giant’s Castle.
-The central portions offer jagged peaks and deep steep valleys (pictured above) it’s here that you’ll find the famous spots like Injisuthi, Champagne Castle and Cathedral Peak.
+The KZN portion of the Drakensberg falls within the Ukahlamba National Park.
+In the south, you’ll find grassier, open terrain from the hair-raising Sani Pass to around Giant’s Castle.
+The central portions offer jagged peaks and deep steep valleys it’s here that you’ll find the famous spots like Injisuthi, Champagne Castle and Cathedral Peak.
 The northern edge though contains the most famous mountain formation in the whole Drakensberg, the Amphitheatre in Royal Natal National Park.
-This is also where you’ll find the world’s second highest waterfall, the Tugela falls as well as its extraordinary gorge.
+This is also where you’ll find the world’s second-highest waterfall, Tugela Falls, as well as its extraordinary gorge.

 7. The Garden Route

 Like the Drakensberg, this is a broad region and there are many gems to discover here.
-Whether it’s zip-lining through the treetops at Storms River, forgetting about the world on Nature’s Valley Beach, partying in Plett, golfing in George or hiking one of the many forested trails, this region has more than enough to keep you busy.
+Whether it’s zip-lining through the treetops at Storms River, forgetting about the world on Nature’s Valley beach, jet-skiing in Plett, golfing in George or hiking one of the many forested trails, this region has more than enough to keep you busy.

 6. The KZN South Coast

-A ribbon of holiday towns runs from the Mtamvuma River to Amanzimtoti, this stretch of coast is one of SA’s best!
-Accommodation ranges from golfing resorts like San Lameer with direct access to 2 blue flag beaches to budget camp sites along the beach and river fronts with a wide array of self-catering accommodation in between.
+A ribbon of holiday towns runs from the Mtamvuma River to Amanzimtoti, and this stretch of coast is one of South Africa’s best!
+Accommodation ranges from golfing resorts like San Lameer with direct access to blue flag beaches, to budget campsites along the beach and riverfronts with a wide array of self-catering accommodation in between.

 Ask any Capetonian what their favourite coastal town in SA is and they’ll probably say Paternoster on the West Coast.
 This region is home to a number of villages and towns which Mother City residents use to escape the hustle and bustle of urban life.
 Some other favourite villages include Yzerfontein, Churchhaven in the West Coast National Park and more remote options like Elandsbaai and Lambertsbaai.
-If keeping your urban comforts is more your sort of thing, you can look at staying in the larger towns and resorts like Shelley Point where there’s a great golf course, or Club Mykonos near Langebaan which has more of a party vibe with its bars and casino and great kids facilities too.
+If keeping your urban comforts is more your sort of thing, you can look at staying in the larger towns and resorts like Shelley Point where there’s a great golf course or Club Mykonos near Langebaan which has great kids facilities too.

-All that glitters is gold in SA’s land of the rising sun.
-The golden sand, the burning amber colour of the sunrises and of course those tans from the bronzed bodies on the beach.
+All that glitters is gold in South Africa’s land of the rising sun.
+The golden sand, the burning amber colour of the sunrises and, of course, those tans from the bronzed bodies on the beach.
 Durban needs little introduction and has been a popular spot for many decades and for many excellent reasons too.
-Have hours of fun at uShaka Marine World, shop up a storm at the many amazing malls like Gateway and party the night away at one of the many great bars and clubs the city has to offer.
-If keeping busy is not your thing, there are loads of beaches to choose from to escape or join in with the crowds.
+Have hours of fun at uShaka Marine World, shop up a storm at the many amazing malls or, if keeping busy is not your thing, there are loads of beaches to escape to.

-I know we already covered the Garden Route but Knysna, like the Winelands got so many votes that it deserved its very own spot.
+Although we already covered the Garden Route, Knysna deserves its very own spot.
 There’s good reason too, this Garden Route town is really a one of a kind.
-It’s famous for its indigenous seahorse population, its yearly oyster festival in July, a popular marathon and also a quirky gay pride festival known as The Pink Loerie.
+It’s famous for its indigenous seahorse population, its yearly oyster festival and marathon, and quirky gay pride festival, The Pink Loerie.
 The town’s arty demeanour and picturesque setting on the lagoon which opens to the sea through a cliff-lined inlet known as “The Heads” makes it an obvious hit for couples.